GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani3d.rst

 .. _-D:

 **-D**\ *density*
-    Sets a fixed density contrast that overrides any individual slice settings in the model file, in kg/m^3.
+    Sets a fixed density contrast that overrides any individual slice settings in the model file, in kg/m^3 or g/cm^3.

 .. _-F: